ahmadfajar/vue3-mdb-docs/docs/components/buttons/toggle-button.md

 ---
 outline: [2, 3]
-description: A group of buttons with toggle capabilities.
+description: Toggle Button is a group of buttons with toggle capabilities.
 It is primarily used to visualize choices with different approaches.
 ---